Nancy Pelosi endorses Tom Perez in Maryland governor’s race

 Pelosi’s endorsement is the most prominent in the Democratic primary so far.
 Last month, former president Donald Trump announced he was backing Del.
 Daniel L. Cox (R-Frederick) in his bid for the Republican nomination.

-According to his campaign website, Perez has received endorsements from his former DNC opponent Keith Ellison, now Minnesota attorney general, along with several labor unions, including ASFME Council 3, which represents most state workers, former Democratic Party chairwoman Kathleen Matthews, and a few state lawmakers including Sen. Cory McCray and Del.
-Luke Clippinger, both of Baltimore.
+According to his campaign website, Perez has received endorsements from his former opponent for leadership of the DNC, Keith Ellison, now Minnesota’s attorney general; several labor unions, including AFSCME Council 3, which represents most state workers; former Maryland Democratic Party chairwoman Kathleen Matthews; and a few state lawmakers, including Sen. Cory V. McCray and Del.
+Luke H. Clippinger, both of Baltimore.

 Pelosi mentions in her video endorsement that Maryland is a state that she “deeply cares about.”
 The California congresswoman’s roots are in Maryland.
-She grew up in Baltimore and her father, Thomas D’Alesandro Jr., served in the Maryland congressional delegation and later as Baltimore City mayor.
-Her brother, Thomas D’Alesandro III, also served as mayor of the city.
+She grew up in Baltimore, and her father, Thomas D’Alesandro Jr., served in the Maryland congressional delegation and later as Baltimore City mayor.
+Her brother Thomas D’Alesandro III also served as mayor of the city.